Buy a Used Car The Right Way

 DEALER INTEREST KICKBACK

-The women I spoke to about her son’s used car loan informed me that her son’s contract stated he was paying 21% interest, he was told the interest rate was 9% by the dealer.
-Understand more about debt and money when you get your free book excerpt on debt.
+The woman I spoke to about her son’s used car loan informed me that her son’s contract stated he was paying 21% interest, he was told the interest rate was 9% by the dealer.
+Understand more about debt and money when you get your free ebooks on debt, money, and finances.